ChaosDynamix/Arcadia/guide/system/network.md

 # {{ page.title }}
 {: .no_toc }

-This page describes how to create the network configuration and install a network manager for the system.
+This page describes how to create a network configuration and configure the systemd network manager.
 {: .fs-5 .fw-300}

 ## Table of contents